Support > Drug Use

 These services are confidential under Ontario’s Personal Health Information Act.
 If you want to learn more about each provider’s privacy and confidentiality policies, feel free to ask them directly.

-The Ontario Harm Reduction Network supports harm reduction efforts in Ontario by providing training, networking opportunities, and consultations to service providers and agencies.
+Canada’s source for HIV and hepatitis C information supports harm reduction efforts in Ontario by providing training, networking opportunities, and consultations to service providers and agencies.
 We bring together harm reduction workers from across the province through The Outreach Network.
 OHRN is funded through the Ontario Ministry of Health.

-The Drug and Alcohol Helpline provides free information about drug and alcohol addiction services.
+ConnexOntario provides free information about drug and alcohol addiction services.
 Call them at 1-800-565-8603 or go to the website to chat or email.
 Someone will be there to answer your questions 24 hours a day, 7 days a week.

-The Centre for Addiction and Mental Health (CAMH) offers a range of services to people who want to reduce or change their drug use.
+Centre for Addiction and Mental Health (CAMH) offers a range of services to people who want to reduce or change their drug use.
 For more information about CAMH services, click here, or contact their Assessment Service at 416-535-8501 and press the number 2 to talk to someone.